shellspec/shellspec/README.md

 ##### `xDescribe`, `xContext`, `xExampleGroup` - skipped example group

-`xDescribe`, `xContext`, `xExampleGroup` are skipped example group block.
+`xDescribe`, `xContext`, `xExampleGroup` are skipped example group blocks.
-Execution of example contained in these is skipped.
+Execution of examples contained in these blocks is skipped.

 ```sh
 Describe 'is example group'